WoltLab/docs.woltlab.com/docs/tutorial_tutorial-series_part-3-person-page-and-comments.md

 └── userGroupOption.xml
 ```

-{% include callout.html content="We will not mention every code change between the first part and this part, as we only want to focus on the important, new parts of the code.
+!!! warning "We will not mention every code change between the first part and this part, as we only want to focus on the important, new parts of the code.
 For example, there is a new `Person::getLink()` method and new language items have been added.
-For all changes, please refer to the [source code on GitHub](https://github.com/WoltLab/woltlab.github.io/tree/master/_includes/tutorial/tutorial-series/part-3)." type="warning" %}
+For all changes, please refer to the [source code on GitHub](https://github.com/WoltLab/woltlab.github.io/tree/master/_includes/tutorial/tutorial-series/part-3)."

 ## Runtime Cache